 The Source Assistance in SSIS will help you to choose the source from the available list.
-If you are confused to select your source or if you don’t know which one to select, Source Assistance can be beneficial.
+If you are confused about selecting your source or if you don’t know which one to select, Source Assistance can be beneficial.

 Configuring Source Assistance in SSIS

-In this example, we show how to configure the source assistance in SSIS (SQL Server Integration Services) to extract data from SQL Server Database.
+In this example, we show how to configure the source assistance in SSIS (Integration Services) to extract data from SQL Server Database.

 First, Drag and drop the data flow task from the toolbox to the control flow.
 Next, change the name as Source Assistance in SSIS, as shown below.

-If you carefully observe the window, the Select source type region is displaying the four most commonly used sources.
+If you carefully observe the window, the Select source type region displays the four most commonly used sources.
 Please select the source as per your requirements.
 In this example, we are using SQL Server as our source.
-So, we are choosing the SQL Server and click New connection Manager.
+So, we choose the SQL Server and click New Connection Manager.

-TIP: If you already created the connection manager, you can select it from the list.
+TIP: If you already created the SSIS connection manager, you can select it from the list.

-Once you click on the New connection Manager, the following window will display.
-Here we are selecting the Adventure Works DW 2014 database from our SQL Server.
+Once you click on the New Connection Manager, the following window will display.
+Here we select the Adventure Works DW 2014 database from our SQL Server.
 Before we close the Connection Manager window, Please test the connection, and if it is successful, click the ok button.

-TIP: Please refer OLE DB Connection Manager in SSIS article to understand the properties in detail.
+TIP: Please refer OLE DB Connection Manager article to understand the properties in detail.

 From the below screenshot, you can observe that our SSIS source assistance created an OLE DB Source here.

-Double click on OLE DB source in the data flow region will open the OLE DB source Editor along with already created OLE DB connection manager.
+Double-click on the OLE DB source in the data flow region will open the OLE DB Source Editor along with the already created OLE DB connection manager.

 For the time being, we are selecting the DimProducts table from our Adventure Works DW 2014 database.
-Please refer OLE DB Source in SSIS article to understand every property present inside this OLE DB source Editor
+Please refer OLE DB Source article to understand every property present inside this OLE DB Source Editor